backdrop-contrib/r4032login/README.md

 Redirect 403 to User Login
 ==========================

-Redirect the HTTP 403 error page to the Backdrop /user/login page with a message that reads, "Access denied.
+Redirect the HTTP 403 error page to the Backdrop /user/login page.

+The login page will show a message that reads, "Access denied.
 You must login to view this page."
-Also, a redirect to the desired page is appended in the URL query string so that, once login is successful, the user is taken directly where they were originally trying to go.
+A redirect to the desired page is appended in the URL query string so that, once login is successful, the user is taken directly where they were originally trying to go.

 Makes for a much more user-friendly Backdrop.